simionAndrei/SBD_AWS-assignment/README.md

 | 10         | **DatasetWindowFast** with 2 executors per node, 17 cores and 16GB memory per executor, KryoSerializer and offHeap of 16GB   | 372.11s |
 | 11         | **DatasetWindowFast** with 3 executors per node, 11 cores and 12GB memory per executor, KryoSerializer and offHeap of 16GB   | 355.56s |
 | 12         | **DatasetWindowFast** with 5 executors per node, 7 cores and 8GB memory per executor, KryoSerializer and offHeap of 16GB     | 341.14s |

+# Conclusion
+In conclusion the fastest way to solve this problem is by using a DataSet implementation, taking advantage of the features that solve the problem of the JVM usage, selecting the right amount of cores per executor as to not hard the HDFS(7 cores) and maxing out on the cores(5 executors) and memory(8GB with 16 offHeap) while leaving some out for the rest of the processes.